Tofayel-stack/epic-deals-client/README.md

  * There will be three type of user like , 1.Admin 2.Seller 3.Buyer/Regular user
  *  Each user have some individual functionality
- * There remail a Payment system form STRIPE
+ * There remain a Payment system from STRIPE

  ### Admin
   * Have the authorizaton of see and delete the both user Buyer and Seller.